hirokazutei/PicPixBot/README.md

 Instructions are on his pinned tweet.

 ## How does it work?

 Using node.js, the program uses the stream function to be activated when someone tweet @ the bot.
 If the tweet comes with an image, that image is saved, processed by [Processing](https://processing.org/), and tweeted with a mention to the original user.
 If the specified parameters are written wrong or blank, the bot will set random parameters.

 Note that in order for the program to successfully connect to the Twitter API, you need your own keys in a file and you also need the TWIT library.

 #### Parameters

 To keep it simple, only 3 parameters were introduced.

 ##### A. Pixel Type

 0. Color Palette
 1. Square Pixels
-  2. Triangles in Horizontal Orientation
+1. Triangles in Horizontal Orientation
-  3. Triangles in Vertical Orientation
+1. Triangles in Vertical Orientation
-  4. Circles
+1. Circles
-  5. Staggered Circles
+1. Staggered Circles
-  6. Rectangles in Horizontal Orientation
+1. Rectangles in Horizontal Orientation
-  7. Rectangles in Vertical Orientation
+1. Rectangles in Vertical Orientation
-  8. Stretched Hexagons
+1. Stretched Hexagons
-  9. Custom Arranged
+1. Custom Arranged

 ##### B. Pixel Size

 Controls the size of the pixels.

 ##### C. Pixel Color Number

 The number of colors the program attempts to cluster the available colors of the picture into.
 The larger the number, the wider range of colors will be used, while 2 will be a binary image of two colors.

-## Currently working on automatic posting.

-## Contribution

-Contrubution documentation can be found [HERE](https://github.com/hirokazutei/PicPixBot/blob/master/CONTRIBUTION.md).

 ## Why it was made?